kikisal/arena_allocator_c/README.md

 # Here we used GCC
 gcc -c arena.c -o arena.o
 ```
-or you can turn everything inside *arena.h* and make it single-header.
+or you can put everything inside *arena.h* and make it single-header.

 for more example see the *examples* folder.
 This folder does not include
 all possible examples.
 You can always consult the *arena.h* header file to